ReZeroE/AnilistPython/README.md

 **Ver 0.1.0 Update** - AniList bot support has been added!

 **Upcoming features planned for Ver 0.1.2 or later**
- - Anime Genre Search (Not supported by the AniList API)
+ - Anime Genre Search (Not supported by the AniList API) - temporarily on-hold
  - Manga Search Bot support

 ## How to use?